-24 hours in the ICU: Fighting for an open bed in coronavirus
+A lifetime of pain in 24 hours: A French ICU in the pandemic

 This virus is even more demanding than the usual urgent challenges.
 Caregivers risk nearly as much as the patient, and dress accordingly, each time they enter a room.
 And so going to the bedside means planning multiple tasks at once: washing, toothbrushing, checking vitals, changing IV drips and, finally, turning the patient over to help improve breathing.

 Reynier pulls on a long-sleeved apron over the scrubs with a quick twist of the wrist to knot the neck.
 Then a pair of gloves.
-Punch a thumbhole through the bottom of the sleeve to secure the gloves, then pull on a second pair of gloves.
+Punches a thumbhole through the bottom of the sleeve to secure the gloves, then pulls on a second pair of gloves.
 Head covering, goggles and, finally, a second apron in plastic.
 X-ray technicians wear a third set of gloves to handle the plates.
 Doctors performing an intubation or other major procedure wear a plastic face shield over the goggles.

 For every person inside the room, someone stands on the outside to hand over anything needed and help strip off and discard the protective gear at the end.
 Every gesture takes on outsized importance.